By Ann Young 8 days ago Camera & Lenses

 Canon EF 11-24MM F/4L USM.
 It is a little bit pricier but you’re getting the fixed aperture of f/4, and the sharpness and quality is a much better than the cheaper one that 10-18mm.
 In my opinion is superior to the Sigma option that you have for your Canon camera.

 If you have a full-frame version of the camera of the Canon, saying Mark III or Mark II, I would recommend the 17-40mm f/4.

+Canon EF 17-40MM F4L USM.
 It is actually the lens I originally was using on the Sony cameras, when I got the full frame A7RII.
-I use the metabones adapter and best camera settings for real estate photos with that lens.
+I use the metabones adapter.
 It is crazy cheap and allows you to get a really shallow depth of field, and get some really nice parallax, nice shots of close-ups whatever you want to show in the home.

 With every lens there are drawbacks and positives, but they are my choice.

 When purchasing this type of real estate photography equipment, you need to take two things into consideration: focal length range and aperture.

 Aperture.
 It controls the amount of light passing through the lens and affects the depth of field within a photo.
 Aperture sizes are measured by f-stops.
 For example, a high f-stop like f-16 means that the shutter opening is small, and a low f-stop like f/1.8 means that it is wide open.